sergi10/ppbl-couse-2/project-303/Zero One Game/Game Instruction.md

 - Time for **game deadline** and **reveal deadline**
 - Currency symbol and token name of state NFT

+Now you can choose to play as either both players (needs 2 wallet) or one player.
+In either case follow below process to have a unique on-chain fun :) .

-- First, first player start the game by sending **bet amount** plus **state NFT** to game smart contract along with the hash of his nonce combined with the choice inside `startGame-DATUM.json` datum.
+1. First, first player start the game by sending **bet amount** plus **state NFT** to game smart contract along with the hash of his nonce combined with the choice inside `startGame-DATUM.json` datum.

-- Then if second player start playing before **game deadline**, he can take game UTxO inside game smart contract (which was sent by first player) and consume it and produce new UTxO with his own choice and send it back to game smart contract, by using these files `secondPlayerPlayChoice-DATUM.json` datum and `secondPlayerPlayChoice-REDEEMER.json` redeemer.
+2. Then if second player start playing before **game deadline**, he can take game UTxO inside game smart contract (which was sent by first player) and consume it and produce new UTxO with his own choice and send it back to game smart contract, by using these files `secondPlayerPlayChoice-DATUM.json` datum and `secondPlayerPlayChoice-REDEEMER.json` redeemer.

-- If at this point, first player realizes that he has won depending on second player's choice, he will consume game UTxO and reveal his secret (nonce) which will be inside `firstPlayerRevealChoice-REDEEMER.json` and the game ends with his winning.
+3. If at this point, first player realizes that he has won depending on second player's choice, he will consume game UTxO and reveal his secret (nonce) which will be inside `firstPlayerRevealChoice-REDEEMER.json` and the game ends with his winning.

-- If however, after second player makes his move, first player sees that he has lost, there's no need actually for him to do anything.
+4. If however, after second player makes his move, first player sees that he has lost, there's no need actually for him to do anything.
 So after **Reveal Deadline** has been, second player can claims his win by using `secondPlayerClaims-REDEEMER.json`.
 By the way, second player has to send back state NFT to first player.

-- One last thing, that after first player starts playing, second player simply is not interested and doesn't play.
+5. One last thing, that after first player starts playing, second player simply is not interested and doesn't play.
 So, in that case, first player can get his own money back after **game deadline** has been reached, by using `firstPlayerClaims-REDEEMER.json`.

 ## First Player Start The Game